 Massey Ferguson Sports Club

-Pay particular attention to your foot holes as they may require more intense work.
-Do not neglect your out field either, as this the largest area of maintenance it still needs to be carefully managed.
+Do not neglect your outfield either, as this is the largest area of maintenance.
+It still needs to be carefully managed.

-Irrigation is a key management tool so it will be a case of watering little and often when you can.
-Crickets clubs who do not have any water at all are often left in the lap of the gods.
-The use of covers or groundsheets to help protect pitches will increase the moisture content providing they are not left on to long.
+With the drying winds and the rise in temperature, irrigation is a key management tool so it will be a case of watering little and often when you can.
+Cricket clubs who do not have any water at all are often left in the lap of the gods.
+The use of covers or groundsheets to help protect pitches will increase the moisture content providing they are not left on too long.
 Facilities that do not have or use pitch covers will also be more vulnerable to the changing weather.

 Evapotranspiration rates should begin to rise in the coming month, initiating the need to begin watering your facilities.
 The combined water loss from both the plant and soil surfaces will now be rising due to the warmer weather.
 Watering will be essential for wicket repairs and preparation.
 Irrigate uniformly and ensure the right amount is applied.

 It is important to ensure that the water gets down deep into the rootzone, to a minimum of 150mm to encourage deep rooting.
 Check with a probe.
 Allow to dry and repeat the irrigation process.
 Allowing surfaces to remain dry for a period of time can lead to problems of dry patch, a condition that prevents water infiltration into the soil and thus forming areas of non-uniform turf quality.

 The use of covers (flat or raised) will be invaluable during the preparation of match wickets; take care to ensure any surface water is prevented from running on to the protected pitch.

 Keeping some additional grass cover will help retain some soil moisture, thus slowing down the soil's capacity for drying out.
 You may want to consider raising the height of cut on the square by 1mm to maintain some additional grass cover.